bomonike/bomonike.github.io/anthropic-claude.md

    ### MCP GitHub Action

-1. <a target="_blank" href="https://anthropic.skilljar.com/claude-code-in-action/303240">VIDEO</a>: A common MCP server to install is GitHub Actions CI (Continuous Integration).
+1. <a target="_blank" href="https://anthropic.skilljar.com/claude-code-in-action/303240">VIDEO</a>: A popular MCP server to install is GitHub Actions CI (Continuous Integration).
 Install the Claude GitHub app from github.com/apps/claude using a built-in command:
    ```bash
    /install-github-app
    ```
+   FIXME: ???
+That creates under your cwd folder/file <tt>~/.github/workflows/claude.yml</tt>

    Instead of using a browser to get the GitHub API key and then scheduling a rotation of that key according to your corporate security standards.
 GitHub does not provide an API to automatically create or rotate new Personal Access Tokens (PATs) for a user account.
 PAT creation is intentionally manual for security reasons.